 Side Dish Inspiration

 What should you serve with this creamy chicken noodle soup?
 Almost anything!
-Here are a few cozy-healthy sides that work really well with cozy-healthy chicken soup.
-But feel free to make whatever you like – the sky’s the limit here.
+Here are a few cozy sides that work really well with this soup.

 - Biscuits: A fluffy biscuit on the side would be just right with this soup, adding exponential coziness!
 And, with this simple recipe for Garlic and Cheddar Drop Biscuits, you can skip the rolling and cutting.

 - Grilled Cheese: Soup and grilled cheese is a classic combo.
-A regular grilled cheese sandwich with plenty of butter would be scrumptious, or you could try a Caprese Grilled Cheese for a little taste of Italy.
-It’s SO good!
+You could try a Ham and Apple Grilled Cheese – it’s SO good!

-- Salad: Take a page out of your favorite bistro’s book, and serve your creamy soup with a hearty, crisp salad!
-Apples and Cheddar Chicken Salad is a healthy, autumn-appropriate garden salad that’ll carry you through the whole winter.
+- Salad: Take a page from your favorite bistro’s book and serve this creamy soup with a hearty, crisp salad!
+Apples and Cheddar Chicken Salad is great, and so is my Brussel Sprouts Salad.

-- Refrigerate Covered: Tightly cover the soup, or better yet, put it into an airtight container before refrigerating.
+- Refrigerate Covered: Tightly cover the soup or put it into an airtight container before refrigerating.
 It will keep for about 3 days or so.

 - Reheat Carefully: With creamy soups, you want to reheat until they’re steaming hot.
 I recommend reheating it over medium heat, stirring now and then, until it’s piping hot all the way through.